MagentaSpruce/library/README.md

 ```

-All of these functions are JS code is straight forward and so no further explantation is neccessary.
+All of these functions and JS code is straight forward and so no further explantation is neccessary.
 ***End Walkthrough